Earthworm Jim (TV series): Internationally

-In the United States, the show was aired on Kids' WB on The WB Television Network from 1995 to 1996.
-Internationally, in the United Kingdom, it was shown on Channel 4 and TCC (The Children's Channel) in the 1990s.
-In the 2000s, the show has seen occasional reruns on Nickelodeon.
 In Ireland, the show was aired on RTÉ Two from 12 September 1996 to 1997.
 In Canada, the show was aired on YTV.
 In Mexico, the show was aired on TV Azteca.
 In Germany, the show was aired on RTL.
 In the Netherlands, the show was aired on Kindernet.
 In Poland, the show was aired on RTL 7.
+In Spain, the series was dubbed in different languages apart from Castilian Spanish, like the Basque language.